Matthew O'Shea: Political career

-Participatory budgeting is a Chicago democratic process in which community members directly decide how to allocate part of a public budget.
-The 19th Ward does not participate in participatory budgeting with O'Shea opting to keep the menu budgeting decisions to his office.

 In the 2019 Chicago mayoral election, O'Shea endorsed Jerry Joyce in the first round of the election and endorsed Lori Lightfoot in the runoff.
 His endorsement of Lightfoot has been credited with securing her strong support in his ward in the runoff vote.

+O’Shea was an elected delegate to the 2004 Democratic National Convention.
+He has served as the Democratic Committeeman of the 19th Ward since 2005.